-Note: you can set even more configuration options than are available in this tool by editing the config.h source file in the project and recompiling.
+Note: several more configuration options can be set by editing the config.h source file in the project and recompiling.
 See the section on config.h earlier.

-Configuration settings are saved to the non-volatile (flash) memory on board the KL25Z.
+Configuration settings made through the config tool are saved to the non-volatile (flash) memory on board the KL25Z.
 The settings will stick even after power cycling, controller resets, PC resets, and USB disconnects.
 However, updating the controller software erases the flash memory and resets everything to factory settings.